andreiujica/warc-words/README.md

 This project is a Spark application for analyzing big data using Apache Spark.
 It performs language analysis and complexity metrics on web pages in the WARC format.

+## Academic Context

+Originating as a school project, this application was designed, developed, and tested on the university's Hadoop-powered servers.
+This setup ensured robust and efficient analysis of expansive WARC datasets, tapping into the power of distributed data processing.

 ## Prerequisites